quicwg/base-drafts/draft-ietf-quic-recovery.md

 Resumed connections over the same network MAY use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
-When no previous RTT is available, the initial RTT SHOULD be set to 333ms, resulting in a 1 second initial timeout, as recommended in {{?RFC6298}}.
+When no previous RTT is available, the initial RTT SHOULD be set to 333ms.
+This results in handshakes starting with a PTO of 1 second, as recommended in
+{{?RFC6298}}.

 A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to set the initial RTT (see kInitialRtt in